 The Zonta Club of Billings is comprised of executives and professionals dedicated to the advancement of women through education, economic stability, legal and legislative equality, health and wellness, both locally and worldwide.

-The Zonta Club of Billings provides service to the community through domestic violence awareness, grants for community agencies, scholarships for students and volunteer labor for local non-profit organizations.
+The Zonta Club of Billings provides service to the community through domestic violence and human trafficking awareness, grants for community agencies, scholarships for students and volunteer labor for local non-profit organizations.

 Zonta Club of Billings is a part of Zonta International.

 Zonta International is a leading global organization of professionals empowering women worldwide through service and advocacy.
 Zonta International envisions a world in which women's rights are recognized as human rights and every woman is able to achieve her full potential.
 In such a world, women have access to all resources and are represented in decision making positions on an equal basis with men.
 In such a world, no woman lives in fear of violence.

 Zonta Club of Billings partnered with community leaders and organizations to bring two MMIP (Missing and Murdered Indigenous Persons) events to Billings, M. These events included the MMIP Community Gathering - a virtual continuation of last year's MMIP March.
 The event included drumming, singing, expert speakers & survivors from across the country, dancing, and an artist's introduction for the REDress Exhibit held at Sky Point in downtown Billings, MT

 Red Dresses were installed and displayed in downtown at Billings' Skypoint Oct 4-18th.
 This exhibit was inspired by artist Jaime Black.
 You can read more about Jaime and her project here: https://www.smithsonianmag.com/smithsonian-institution/these-haunting-red-dresses-memorialize-murdered-and-missing-indigenous-women-180971730/